Ramadan 2025 timetable and Ramadan rules in Nigeria: What and when to do

 Acts that bring more rewards from Allah

-Some actions during Ramadan are said to bring added favour from Allah.
+Some actions during the month are said to bring added favour from Allah.
 Here is a look at the most prominent ones.

-• Breaking the fast by eating an odd number of dry or fresh dates is the most commonly consumed Ramadan food.
+- Breaking the fast by eating an odd number of dry or fresh dates is the most common Ramadan food.
 Other healthy foods are recommended.

 Actions that invalidate sawm

-• Engaging in sexual intercourse or any sexual activity such as self-stimulation leading to release in men or secretions in women makes the sawm invalid.
+- Engaging in any sexual activity such as self-stimulation leading to release in men or secretions in women makes the sawm invalid.
 Sex while fasting is forbidden.
 Those who do so must make up for the days (qadaa) and practice kaffarah.
-The latter means compensation by feeding 60 people living in poverty for each of the days the fast was broken or fasting for 60 days after the Ramadan period is over.

 Exemption from fasting